magicoli/olib-dev/README.md

-# Grunt WP plugin tasks (formally barely known as olib-dev)
+# Grunt WP plugin tasks

+(formerly barely known as olib-dev)

 Dev libraries that might or might not be useful for WordPress plugin.